+One of the most the most common causes and conditions of truck accidents is driver fatigue.
 Truck driver fatigue has been the subject of regulation for over 70 years.
 With time constraints and a heavy workload, truck drivers can feel pressure to work long hours.
 However, those long hours add to driver fatigue, making the roads a more dangerous place.

 In order to combat fatigue, truck drivers are limited in the number of consecutive hours they can work.
 The Federal Motor Carrier Safety Administration (FMCSA) most recently changed the maximum HOS regulation in 2003.
 Among other provisions, the FMCSA reduced the maximum consecutive on-duty time to 14 hours.
 Perhaps not coincidentally, since that time truck accident fatalities have lowered by as much as 30 percent, the American Trucking Association reports.

 Unfortunately, driver fatigue is not the only cause of driver error.
 Reckless driving, improper maintenance and driving while intoxicated (DWI) have all contributed to the fatality rate in recent years.